apache/tvm-rfcs/rfcs/assets/0101/spec.md

 } DLTensor;
 ```

-The correspondence of the fields of `DLTensor` to `Buffer` will be discussed with the semantics for invoking a PrimFunc.
+The correspondence of the fields of `DLTensor` to `Buffer` will be discussed with the semantics for invoking a `PrimFunc`.

 ## Values